juanjoDiaz/serverless-plugin-warmup/README.md

 ## Configuration

 The warmup plugin supports creating one or more warmer functions.
-Warmers are defined under `custom.warmup` in the `serverless.yaml` file:
+Warmers must be defined under `custom.warmup` in the `serverless.yaml` file before they can be used in the functions' configs:

 ```yaml
 custom: